Job costing: Using cost codes in budgeting

 In a true job cost accounting system, a budget is set up in advance of the job.
 As actual costs are accrued, they are compared to budgeted costs, to determine variances for each phase of each job.
 Cost Codes are used for each phase, allowing "mini-budgets" to be generated and tracked.
 In the construction industry, the Construction Specifications Institute (CSI) has established an industry standard Cost Coding system.
-The job costing system consists of various cost drivers that drive job costs.
+The job costing system consists of various costdrivers that drive job costs.

 Example

 These examples will assume that overhead is allocated on the basis of Direct Labor Hours.
 Direct Material is abbreviated DM, Direct Labor as DL, and Overhead as OH.

 XYZ corporation manufactures airplanes.
 1 order was completed (#110), 2 received further work (#111, 112), and 1 new order was received (#113).
 Overhead is allocated at a rate of $100/DL Hour.
 All employees earn $20/hour.
 Beginning Work In Process Balances are as follows: #110, $25,000; #111, $10,000; #112, $12,000; #113 $0 (New Order).
 Below are the amounts of DM and DL used.